 Established in 1967, the Pitt Poetry Series annually publishes books by poets who have previously published full-length collections of poetry.
 We pride ourselves on the eclectic nature of our list.
 We are not tied to any particular style or school of writing, but we do demand that any book of poetry we publish be of exceptional merit.

-Manuscripts for the Poetry Series should be sent during the annual submission period of August and September.
-(Please note: This is one month earlier than in prior years.)
+Submissions to the Pitt Poetry Series are open to any poet writing in English who has published at least one full-length poetry collection.
 The qualification of prior full-length publication is defined as a book of 48 or more pages, exclusive of front matter, in a recognized publisher’s print edition of at least 500 copies.

-Every year the Pitt Poetry Series receives approximately 1,500 manuscripts.
-Each is read with the care it deserves, but this number means that we are unable to enter into correspondence of any sort with writers other than those whose manuscripts are accepted for publication.
+The Press receives more than 1,500 manuscripts during each open period.
+Each manuscript is read with the care it deserves, but the large number of submissions means that we are unable to provide critiques or enter into correspondence of any sort with writers other than those whose manuscripts are accepted for publication.

 If you have any questions about these guidelines, please email email@example.com.